StaticStudios/static-data/README.md

 # static-data

-`static-data` is an ORM (Object-Relational Mapping) library originally designed for Minecraft servers.
-It provides a robust solution for managing database operations in distributed applications while avoiding blocking the main thread.
+`static-data` is an ORM library originally designed for Minecraft servers.
+It provides a robust solution for managing database operations in distributed applications while avoiding blocking operations at runtime.
-This is what makes it different from other ORMs, read and write speed is the main focus.
+Minecraft servers are generally single threaded, so this library was built to avoid blocking the main thread during database operations.
+The main idea is simple: keep an in-memory cache of relevant database tables, and update that cache whenever the source database changes.
+As for the implementation, the in-memory cache is built using an in-memory H2 database, while PostgreSQL is used as the source database.
+The source database is limited to PostgreSQL due to its support for the `LISTEN / NOTIFY` commands, which allow `static-data` to receive notifications whenever a change is made to the database.

 ## Key Features